First the code for a small socket example.

 int

 .
 Then we expect the low order bit to now be zero.
-All

-they cross a byte boundary and what order the bytes are handled by the
+Regardless of if they cross a byte boundary and what order the bytes

-CPU.
-Nor do we care what the actual bit order is within bytes.
+are handled by the CPU.
+Nor do we care what the actual bit order is

 Individual bits are not directly addressable.
 You need to use a combination of shifts and masking to get a single bit’s value.
 Which bit you consider to be index zero is arbitrary.
 It can be the low or high order bit.